turbot/steampipe-plugin-kubernetes/README.md

   # Local paths are resolved relative to the current working directory (CWD)

   # For example:
-  #  - "*.yml" matches all Kubernetes manifest files in the CWD
+  #  - "*.yml" or "*.yaml" or "*.json" matches all Kubernetes manifest files in the CWD
-  #  - "**/*.yml" matches all Kubernetes manifest files in the CWD and all sub-directories
+  #  - "**/*.yml" or "**/*.yaml" or "**/*.json" matches all Kubernetes manifest files in the CWD and all sub-directories
-  #  - "../*.yml" matches all Kubernetes manifest files in the CWD's parent directory
+  #  - "../*.yml" or "../*.yaml" or "../*.json" matches all Kubernetes manifest files in the CWD's parent directory
-  #  - "steampipe*.yml" matches all Kubernetes manifest files starting with "steampipe" in the CWD
+  #  - "steampipe*.yml" or "steampipe*.yaml" or "steampipe*.json" matches all Kubernetes manifest files starting with "steampipe" in the CWD
-  #  - "/path/to/dir/*.yml" matches all Kubernetes manifest files in a specific directory
+  #  - "/path/to/dir/*.yml" or "/path/to/dir/*.yaml" or "/path/to/dir/*.json" matches all Kubernetes manifest files in a specific directory
-  #  - "/path/to/dir/main.yml" matches a specific file
+  #  - "/path/to/dir/main.yml" or "/path/to/dir/main.yaml" or "/path/to/dir/main.json" matches a specific file

   # If the given paths includes "*", all files (including non-kubernetes manifest files) in
   # the CWD will be matched, which may cause errors if incompatible file types exist

   # Defaults to CWD
-  # manifest_file_paths = [ "*.yml", "*.yaml" ]
+  # manifest_file_paths = [ "*.yml", "*.yaml", "*.json" ]

   # Specify the source of the resource.
 Possible values: `deployed`, `manifest`, and `all`.
   # Default set to `all`.
 Set the argument to override the default value.